milikhin/seabass/README.md

 ### v0.2
 - [x] Add support for sidestage mode
-- [ ] Add Settings page for supporting more devices:
+- [ ] Add more supported devices by implementing ability to change the following preferences:
    * - [x] File tree width
    * - [ ] Font size
    * - [ ] OSK height (OSK height is different on Tablet/Phone)